 1. INTRODUCTION

 (1) The level of microbial contamination in poultry houses is one of the most important sanitary and hygienic indicators.
-The main sources of microorganisms in poultry houses are birds, their excrements, feed, litter, ventilation air, and even employees.
-Microbes carried by dust, water vapor and secretions from the respiratory tract form bioaerosol.
+The main sources of microorganisms in poultry houses are birds, their excrement, feed, litter, ventilation air, and even employees.
+Microbes carried by dust, water vapor, and secretions from the respiratory tract form bioaerosol.
 Birds breathe air which acts as a major vector for microorganisms.
 Most microbes are saprophytes, but some airborne microorganisms may be pathogenic.
 Pathogens that enter the respiratory system with liquid droplets and dust may cause infections.
-The smallest particles measuring <50 nm pose the greatest epizootic risk because they are slowly deposited and spread even at low air flow rates.
+The smallest particles measuring <50 nm pose the greatest epizootic risk because they are slowly deposited and spread even at low airflow rates.
 The flock is constantly exposed to pathogenic bioaerosols when sick or infected birds are present in the poultry house (1).
-Microbial survival is determined by temperature, humidity and other environmental parameters.
+Microbial survival is determined by temperature, humidity, and other environmental parameters.
 Relative humidity in poultry houses generally does not support bacterial proliferation (the 50–80% range is lethal for bacteria), and microbial contamination of air, litter, and surfaces in poultry farm buildings can be attributed mainly to high flock density and the continued presence of microbial sources.
 Poultry farms are significant pollutants of the external environment, and they could pose an epidemiological risk if biosecurity principles are not observed.
 The microbial concentrations reported inside and outside poultry farms differ considerably in the literature (2).
 Microbial contamination levels are influenced by various factors, including bird species, stocking density, season, and ventilation system, microclimate, and litter quality.

-An insignificant increase in litter pH was also noted throughout the experiment, which combined with increasing excreta amounts and fermentation processes in fresh litter could promote microbial growth.
+An insignificant increase in litter pH was also noted throughout the experiment, which combined with increasing excreta amounts and fermentation processes in the fresh litter could promote microbial growth.
 Despite a gradual decrease in indoor temperature accompanied by an increase in humidity, microbial air contamination did not follow the same pattern as litter contamination.
 Bacterial counts varied between weeks of the rearing period, most likely due to changes in dust levels and ventilation efficiency.

 According to (3), who observed a significant increase in the concentrations of bacterial aerosols and endotoxins in chicken houses in successive stages of production.
 They also reported seasonal correlations in the size of bacterial populations.
 The concentrations of airborne bacteria were significantly higher in summer than in winter.

-Numerous studies (2) also revealed that bioaerosols from poultry houses contain Gram-positive bacteria, including Streptococcus, Staphylococcus, Micrococcus, Enterococcus and Bacillus, as well as Gram-negative bacteria, including Escherichia, Enterobacter, Klebsiella and Pasteurella.
+Numerous studies (2) also revealed that bioaerosols from poultry houses contain Gram-positive bacteria, including Streptococcus, Staphylococcus, Micrococcus, Enterococcus, and Bacillus, as well as Gram-negative bacteria, including Escherichia, Enterobacter, Klebsiella, and Pasteurella.

-The increased need for poultry products and the exposure of poultry workers and passerbys to the bioareosol of poultry origin for an extended period of time during management constitute the need for this study to asertain the air quality of these areas.
-The interest in bioareosol exposure has increased over the last few decades, both due to the emerging understanding of it's association with a wide range of adverse health effects and due to the fear of bioterrorism.
-It is established that long term exposure to high concentration of air borne microorganisms can cause a number of respiratory damage, allergenic and immune toxic effects.
+The increased need for poultry products and the exposure of poultry workers and passersby to the bioaerosol of poultry origin for an extended period during management constitute the need for this study to ascertain the air quality of these areas.
+The interest in bioaerosol exposure has increased over the last few decades, both due to the emerging understanding of its association with a wide range of adverse health effects and due to the fear of bioterrorism.
+It is established that long-term exposure to high concentrations of airborne microorganisms can cause several respiratory damage, and allergenic and immune toxic effects.

 .